DPCN-US/www/content/about/join.md

 tags: ["about"]
 ---

 Any Technician class (entry level) or above can use DPCN.
-Local systems can vacy but will tend to be in the 70cm/440MHz band.
+Local systems can vary but will tend to be in the 70cm/440MHz band.

 <!--more-->